Your online store and your back office have never actually met.

 Product data lives in one place.

 Enter it once.
 It flows to the web catalog, the production floor, the fulfillment system.
 Variants, components, pricing — managed from a single record.
-The duplicate entry cycle ends, and so does the drift between what the website shows and what's actually in the warehouse.
+Availability shows from actual inventory, not stale marketing claims, and even a catalog of tens of thousands of items stays current through automated import instead of hand entry.
+The duplicate entry cycle ends, and so does the drift between what the website shows and what's in the warehouse.

 Your system handles peak without breaking.